Magnon equilibrium spin current in collinear antiferromagnets

 The magnon equilibrium spin current in the ferrimagnetic phase is then $ {\bf j}^{\mathrm{s}} = j^{\mathrm{s}}_{x} {\bf e}_{x} + j^{\mathrm{s}}_{y} {\bf e}_{y} $.
 We plot both components of the current as a function of temperature in Fig. (\ref{fig:fig3}).
-We point out that the current in all of the plots is roughly linear in $\theta$ at zero temperature and becomes non-linear at temperatures $T \approx SJ$.
-In addition, the current is almost temperature independent at $T<SJ$.
+We point out that the current in all of the plots, Fig. (\ref{fig:fig2}) and Fig. (\ref{fig:fig3}), is roughly linear in $\theta$ at zero temperature and becomes non-linear at temperatures $T \approx SJ$.
+The current doesn't vanish at zero temperature and is almost temperature independent at small temperatures, i.e. at $T<SJ$.
+This is a consequence of the fact that the magnon equilibirum spin current is a property of the ground state rather than of the thermally enabled magnons.
 We note that $SJ$ parameter may be large in antiferromagnets.
 Thus, the equilibirum magnon spin current can be experimentally relevant.
 We can imagine a situation when the green and red/blue atoms are oppositely charged.
 The total charge over the unit cell is zero, but there is a possibility of the finite dipole moment.
 When the green atom is at the center of the hexagon, the Dzyaloshinskii-Moriya interaction $\theta$ on the links is absent.
 By applying external electric field ${\bf E}$, one can tune the position of the green atom as, for example, shown in the Fig. (\ref{fig:fig1}).
 It is evident that the magnon equilibrium spin current is always perpendicular to the external electric field ${\bf E}$.
 Hence, the electric field plays the role of the effective magnetic field the magnons interact with.
 An example of such a field is shown in the left of Fig. (\ref{fig:fig4}).